ozendelait/rvc_devkit/README.md

 Any updates to the devkits will be provided via this repository.
 Notice that using the devkits is not required for participating in the
-challenge: alternatively, algorithms can be manually run on each dataset and results submitted to all benchmarks individually.
+challenge: alternatively, algorithms can be manually run on each dataset and results submitted to all benchmarks individually (as long as the same method and parameters are used for all results).

 ## Getting started ##